 2.1.
 The Personal Data Processor commits to comply with GDPR as well as to keep informed of the Regulation and related legislation relevant to the agreed Processing.

 2.2.
 The Personal Data Processor may only Process Personal Data in accordance with this agreement or, from time to time, by instructions provided by the Personal Data Controller.
-In the event that the Processor does not have instructions that the Processor assesses are necessary to carry out the task
+If the Processor does not have instructions that the Processor assesses are necessary to carry out the task assigned, or the

 2.4.
 The Personal Data Processor shall only Process Personal Data on equipment physically located within the EEA, including the use of cloud services.
 The Processor owns the right to move the data when deemed necessary for security reasons or to ensure the service level, but only after consulting the Personal Data Controller.